byu014/Motion-Detector/README.md

-# motion-detector
+# Motion-Detector
-motion detection using Python and OpenCV
+Motion detection using Python and OpenCV